Status pages

 Two themes today: dark (default) and light.
 The logo and the title color follow the theme.
 Deeper branding (custom colors, fonts, CSS overrides) isn't shipped — open a feature request if you need it.

-Plan limits
+Account limits

 API